jfishe/Richland_prefab_2br/Electrical.md

 1. Move water heater from attic to outside.
 2. Add power for the water heater and heat tape.
 3. Attic heat tape is new and may be re-used.
+4. Irrigation control will be located in the water heater cubicle.
+Add electrical supply at new location.
+It should be un-pluggable or provide a shutoff switch for winter.
+An associated circuit breaker would work.
+5. Re-run irrigation valve wires from valve box to cubicle.

 ## Crawl Space